Neighborhood complexes and Kronecker double coverings: Kronecker double coverings

-In this section we shall review the theory of Kronecker double covering.
-Most of the results mentioned here are essentially known (see \cite{IP}).
-But we formulate the theory, introducing the viewpoint of ``2-colored graphs".
-For the sake of our treatment, we have a simple description of the theory such as Theorem 3.1.
+We review the Kronecker double coverings from a viewpoint of bigraphs, that is, graphs with 2-colorings.
+For the sake of this treatment, one can obtain a simple description of the categorical equivalence given in Theorem \ref{thm 3.1}.